kellerkinderDE/deployer-shopware5/README.md

 * `.dep`: Information about the releases
 * `current`: Symlink that will always be linked to the latest release.
 * `releases`: This directory contains the last 10 releases.
-If you want to keep more or less releases simply overwrite this setting in `deploy.php`.
+If you want to keep more or less releases simply overwrite the `keep_releases` setting via `deploy.php`.
 * `shared/media`: Place your media files here. deployer will symlink them into the shopware root directory across all releases.
 * `shared/files`: Same as above but for the document and download files.
 * `shared/web`: Place your `config.php` here.
 Also a good place for the `.htaccess` if it's not identical to the one shippied with shopware.